groakat/AudioTagger/README.md

 On most systems it should work to

-Install miniconda (http://conda.pydata.org/miniconda.html).
+Install Miniconda Python 2.7 distribution (http://conda.pydata.org/miniconda.html).
 Then type in the terminal:

     conda config --add channels https://conda.binstar.org/groakat
     conda install audiotagger-dependencies